 Inevitably there will be some liquid foundations or tinted moisturisers that will be out of date and need throwing away.

 By having a makeup detox, you will be ridding yourself of makeup that might be causing your breakouts.
 Check the label to see if they are non-comedogenic.
 Is it possible that your makeup is contaminated?
 Did you use a blusher or bronzer with a dirty makeup brush.
 Have your powders developed a hard oil like residue on the top?

-Some makeup brands provide small samples of their products this is a great way for you to assess it’s durability, coverage and over the course of a day, see if it has caused you any further breakouts or sensitivity.
+Some makeup brands provide small samples of their products, this is a great way for you to assess it’s durability, coverage and whether it has caused you any further breakouts or sensitivity.

-Some brands do not offer samples.
-BUT if you go into their store, it is likely they will have a makeup artist on hand to apply it for you.
+Not all brands offer samples but if you go into their store, it is likely they will have a makeup artist on hand to apply it for you.
 I always prefer this option because I learn more about the product and discover helpful ways to enhance the application.

-When covering your acne, I would always recommend using makeup brushes.
-No matter how clean we think we are, our oily fingertips and bacteria invested fingernails can sometimes spread the bacteria from our spots around our face.
+When concealing your acne, I would always recommend using makeup brushes.
+No matter how clean we think we are, our oily fingertips and bacteria infested fingernails can sometimes spread infection around our face.

-It’s important to keep your makeup brushes clean by washing them in warm-hot soapy water and leaving them to dry flat.
-I pop mine on the edge of a table so that the bristles are hanging off the edge.
+It’s important to keep your makeup brushes clean by washing them in warm/hot soapy water and leave them to dry flat.

 If you apply makeup over broken skin, you should be cleaning your brushes every day after use.
 But if you are using makeup to cover up acne scarring, you can reduce this to once or twice a week.